 The statutory licence does not apply to government-related entities that are not ‘the Crown’, or to local governments, but Copyright Agency offers other licences for them (based on authorisation from members).

-- agreement negotiated with Western Australian government on payments for past and future sales of survey plans
+- agreement with Victorian government for sales of survey plans extended to June 2024

 The table below indicates the number of employees (full-time equivalent: FTE), according to the most recent reports we have received.